Garthdee: History

-Garthdee Estate

-Although in suburbs today, the campus stands on an area previously known as Kaim Hill which had been part of the rural Pitfodels Estate, also known as the "Lands of Pitfodels".
+The present-day Robert Gordon University campus stands on an area previously known as Kaim Hill which had been part of the rural Pitfodels Estate, also known as the "Lands of Pitfodels".
 This estate stretched from the Bridge of Dee in the east to Cults in the west, from the bank of the River Dee a considerable distance north of what today is Garthdee Road, which had in times past been a turnpike (i.e. a toll road).
-Since the mediaeval era this estate been in the possession of the Menzies family - a dynasty of powerful landowners who also held political power in Aberdeen, with members of the family often serving as Lord Provost of the city.
-The estate included a castle abandoned in 1622 known as Pitfodels Castle, whose probable location is close to the west of the present-day Gray's School of Art building on campus.
+Since the medieval era this estate been in the possession of the Menzies family - a dynasty of powerful landowners who also held political power in Aberdeen, with members of the family often serving as Lord Provost of the city.
+The estate included a castle abandoned in 1622 known as Pitfodels Castle, whose probable location is close to the west of the present-day Gray's School of Art building.
 The last laird of the estate, John Menzies, began to sell off some of the land as feu in 1805.
 He died in Edinburgh in 1843 without any descendants and the remaining estate was purchased by the Pitfodels Land Company who divided it up into plots, four of which were sold for the development of a country villa.
 He bequeathed much of the rest of the family fortune to the Roman Catholic Church.
-A number of these Victorian villas still stand in the vicinity of the campus and include Norwood House (currently a hotel) on the site of the ruined Pitfodels Castle (immediately west of the present-day campus), and Inchgarth House.
+A number of these Victorian villas still stand in the vicinity of the university campus and include Norwood House (currently a hotel) on the site of the ruined Pitfodels Castle (immediately west of the present-day campus), and Inchgarth House.
 Each plot of land formed its own estate, with a villa, gardens and land that could be rented out for farming.
 The last (and easternmost) of the plots was purchased by John Moir Clark, who owned a successful food canning business.
 He named his villa Garthdee House, and also applied the Garthdee name to its associated farms.
 Over time, the whole surrounding area became known as Garthdee.
 By the end of the 19th century: